shakes76/PatternFlow/recognition/MySolution/s4484282_task_1/README.md

 The Changes made are based off the 2017 BRATS challenge report listed above.

 # Testing accuracy
 Accuracy was determined by largely using the [Dice loss coefficient](https://en.wikipedia.org/wiki/S%C3%B8rensen%E2%80%93Dice_coefficient).
+This was done via the `dice_coef()` and `dice_coeff_loss()` methods which were included as metrics in both the improved and regular models.

 # Colab document